These 2.5 Million Records May Be Genealogy’s Best Kept Secret

 If the above sounds daunting, don’t worry.
 We have a set of search filters that can help you to drill down to what you’re looking for.
 On the left of the screen, you’ll see a range of filter options.

 Clicking on the ‘show filters’ button will give you a list of the available filters for that category, in this case we’ve selected the USA.
-As you can see there are 1.4 million indexed articles available.
+As you can see there are 1.4 million indexed articles available to use in your genealogical research.

 The ‘article keyword’ filter is another great way of taking the guesswork out of a search: